Last updated 12 November 2024

 Status and trend

-Current levels of PCBs, chlorinated pesticides and PFOS in ringed seals are low relative to polar bears.
+Today’s levels of PCBs, chlorinated pesticides and PFAS in ringed seals are low compared to polar bears.

 Causal factors